 A butterfly valve is a flowing regulated device which includes a rotational disk to operate the flowing liquid in a process.
 On a perpendicular location of the butterfly valve, there is a metal-based disc which operates the closing technique of the fluid flowing.
 The operation of closing off of this valve is quite same as that of a ball valve.
-The advantages of using it over a ball valve are:
+The advantages of using it over a floating ball valve are:

 - It is light weight; hence it don’t require much support